 We are proud of what we’ve achieved in 2019: making significant progress towards our target of sourcing 100% more sustainable cotton by 2020 and increasing the sustainability of our raw materials to 67% by 2020.

 This year, 94% of the cotton we sourced and 64% of the raw materials we used were more sustainable, partly due to signiﬁcant increases in the Better Cotton share per placed orders sourced, which grew to 60% in 2019.

 Our clothing is made from a wide variety of raw materials, including cotton, polyester, viscose, wool, linen, and leather.
-In particular, C&A can drive change in how cotton, polyester, and viscose are grown and manufactured.
+In particular, C&A strives to drive change in how cotton, polyester, viscose, and cashmere are grown and manufactured.
 To ensure the materials we use to make our clothes are more sustainable, we strive to source them from farms and work with manufacturers that use fewer natural resources, respect nature and people, and protect the welfare of animals.
-From sourcing fibres and dyeing fabrics to cutting and sewing clothing, we're working hard to reduce the impacts of our materials and design more innovative products.
+From sourcing ﬁbres and dyeing fabrics to cutting and sewing clothing, we're working hard to reduce the impacts of our materials and design more innovative products.

 Using the most sustainable materials possible in our products is one way we ensure our customers feel good and do good.
 We believe in making our clothing responsibly: creating products that are the best they can be, while supporting the welfare of those in our supply chain.
 To do this, we: